bartossh/static_scanner/README.md

       --config <Path>  Path to config YAML file used for scanner configuration.
       --omit <String>  Space separated file patterns to ommit --dedup          De duplicates recurring secrets.
 De duplication happens in the order of scanners in the config file.
+      --nodeps         Omits default dependencies such as npm, venv, gems, ect.
   -h, --help           Print help
   -V, --version        Print version
 ```